shortstheory/shortstheory.github.io/_posts/2019-05-30-recommended-viewing-in-singapore.md

 *TreeTop Walk Suspension Bridge*

 These two places together are ideal for a very enjoyable day trip.
-I suggest starting from Windsor Park to go to the TreeTop Walk and then MacRitchie Reservoir via the well-manicured Golf Link.
-TreeTop Walk does exactly what it says on the tin - it takes you between the tops of trees using a very unique suspension bridge originally constructed for ecologists to study the ecosystems of the tree canopies.
+I suggest starting from Windsor Park, hiking to the TreeTop Walk, and then walking to the MacRitchie Reservoir via the well-manicured Golf Link.
+The TreeTop Walk takes you between the tops of trees using a very unique suspension bridge originally constructed for ecologists to study the ecosystems of the tree canopies.
 The suspension bridge is one-way and is quite narrow.
 I went alone on a weekday and I loved having the entire bridge to myself.

 ![20190105_075641293_iOS](/content/images/2019/05/20190105_075641293_iOS.jpg)

 *MacRitchie's Art Pavillion*

 MacRitchie has good running trails, boardwalks, and some much needed eating options once you finish the trail.
-Of note was the Leaning Tree in the middle of the boardwalk.
-The boardwalk was specifically redesigned in a section to accommodate this tree and this really exemplifies the pains which Singapore takes to maintain its natural beauty!
+Of note is the Leaning Tree in the middle of the boardwalk.
+The boardwalk was specifically redesigned in a section to accommodate this tree and this exemplifies how much Singapore cares about preserving its natural wonders!

 There are many places which I also loved but didn't make it to this list.
 Honorable mentions go to: